alvo254/DCCOR/README.md

 # DCCOR

-# DCCOR 350-601 Official Study Guide

-Welcome to the **DCCOR 350-601 Official Study Guide** repository.
+Welcome to the **DCCOR 350-601 Not So Official Study Guide** repository.
 This repository is designed to help you prepare for the Cisco CCNP Data Center Core certification exam by providing structured materials, hands-on labs, and detailed topic breakdowns.

 ## Structure of the Repository